CamGreen/100-days-of-code/log.md

 **Thoughts:** Happy with myself about this.
 Something that is really imporant in coding and such a basic.
 Mastered it and now working towards bigger things.
 This video explained it very well and was easy to follow.

 **Useful Link(s):** YouTube Video from FreeCodeCamp.org on GitHub - https://www.youtube.com/watch?v=x0EYpi38Yp4&feature=youtu.be

+### Day 4: 21 January 2020

+**Today's Progress:** Today I wanted to start with the basics of Python 3 as I don't actually know much python.
+I am doing a course called `Complete Python Bootcamp Go from zero to hero in Python 3`.
+So far it has been easy to follow which has been good for me.
+Covered topics such as Python data types, Numbers, Variable Assignments, Strings, Indexing and Slicing with string and String properties and methods.
+Tomorrow I plan to finish the first section off.

+**Thoughts:** Happy that I am actually learning python as so many job descriptions say that knowing Python is either beneficial or mandatory.
+I did a Python course a while ago and as I was working here, it was slowly coming back to me so that is at least a win.